sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 ### 1.1.1 Functional Requirements

   1. Extend Unified mode for full FRR-BGP config and management in SONiC
+  2. Ability to start frrcfgd (new FRR config deamon fully based on config-DB events) or bgpcfgd (template based legacy daemon) based on frr_mgmt_framework_config field with "true"/"false" in DEVICE_METADATA table
-  2. Extend sonic-cfggen, bgpcfgd and integrate with FRR-BGP for features supported in SONiC
+  3. Add frrcfgd daemon (sonic-buildimage/src/sonic-frr-mgmt-framework) and integrate with FRR-BGP for features supported in SONiC
   3. Support for retrieval of FRR-BGP state and statistics information
   4. For backward compatibility retain access to FRR UI (vtysh) for managing features that are NOT in conflict with SONiC features
-  5. Configure FRR solely based on configurations from config DB (refer various config DB schemas given in this document) i.e not based on fixed/template based FRR configurations from bgpcfgd with minimal configurations from config DB.
+  5. Configure FRR solely based on configurations from config DB (refer various config DB schemas given in this document) i.e not based on fixed/template based FRR configurations from frrcfgd with minimal configurations from config DB.

 ### 1.1.2 Configuration and Management Requirements